zorino/raysurveyor-tutorial/README.md

 ### Results analysis

-Ray Surveyor also provides some scripts for further analysis in the ray source code (ray/scripts/Surveyor/) and rovided here in the surveyor_scripts/ folder.
+Ray Surveyor also provides some scripts for further analysis in the ray source code (ray/scripts/Surveyor/) and are provided here in the surveyor_scripts/ folder.

 The easiest way to setup and run the jupyter notebook demo is to use miniconda3 (https://conda.io/miniconda.html) and create the virtual environment with the surveyor_scripts/conda_env.yml file.